AdobeDocs/experience-manager-64.en/help/assets/indesign.md

     * **[!UICONTROL Maximum Parallel Jobs]** - `<*x*>` (as calculated above)

 1. Save these changes.
-1. Enable multisession support for CS6 (and above) by checking the:

-   `enable.multisession.name` checkbox

-   Under:

-   `com.day.cq.dam.ids.impl.IDSJobProcessor.name configuration`
+1. To enable the multi-session support for Adobe CS6 and late, check the `enable.multisession.name` checkbox under `com.day.cq.dam.ids.impl.IDSJobProcessor.name configuration`.
 1. Create a [pool of < `*x*>` IDS workers by adding SOAP endpoints to the IDS Worker configuration](#configuring-the-proxy-worker-for-indesign-server).

    If there are multiple machines running InDesign Servers, add SOAP endpoints (number of processors per machine -1) for each machine.